 For the most part, countries that are close in proximity to each other tend to also share many other characteristics.
 Still, there are some unique pairs of countries that are quite similar, except that their geography is far different.
 A list of these countries was developed by analyzing the data from the Country Similarity Index, which weighs equally five major aspects of countries: their demographics, culture, politics, infrastructure, and geography.
-The following six pairs of countries were found to have a biggest difference between their geography and their other aspects, including demographics, culture, politics, and infrastructure.
+The following four pairs of countries were found to have a biggest difference between their geography and their other aspects, including demographics, culture, politics, and infrastructure.

 AUSTRALIA-UNITED KINGDOM